-Equity price risk is the risk of loss arising from changes in equity prices.
-The Group's equity investments are subject to equity price risk since the value of these investments will decline if equity prices fall.
+Equity price risk is the risk of loss arising from changes in prices.
+The Group's equity and related investments are subject to price risk since the value of these investments will decline if market prices or valuation fall.

 The majority of the equity securities held by the Group are constituent stocks of major stock market indexes and companies with large market capitalisation.